Meet Dr. Larian

 As advances in parotid surgery have been made, Dr. Larian has been able to perfect the micro-parotidectomy technique and he performs this minimally invasive procedure whenever possible.
-The traditional parotidectomy and facelift incision do still have a place in parotid surgery today and are sometimes required depending on the size, location, and severity of the parotid tumor.
+The traditional parotidectomy surgery and facelift incision do still have a place in parotid surgery today and are sometimes required depending on the size, location, and severity of the parotid tumor.

 Benefits of a Micro Parotidectomy Surgery & Reconstruction: